 The best pillows are ones that are firm and supportive while also being comfortable enough not to cause any additional discomfort from pressure points during sleep!
 They should not be too soft or hard; just right for your neck’s curve so it aligns correctly throughout the night without causing strain on those muscles over time (which leads us to our next point).
 You might want to consider using two different types of material based off what feels most optimal for both sides – one made out of memory foam will conform perfectly to the shape of your head and neck while a down alternative will give you that desired level of fluffiness.

-Of course, the best option is to seek long-term solutions.
-Contact our spine specialists in Chicago for real relief from your pain.
+Of course, the best option is to seek long-term solutions with our spine specialists in Chicago.
+Contact Pain & Spine Institute for real relief from your pain.

 Learn more by reading What Is Pain Management and How Can Pain Management Doctors Help You?